Drake turns trolling sights on injured Warriors star Kevin Durant

 He wore a hoodie with "Kawhi Me a River" on the back for Game 6 of the Eastern Conference final against the Milwaukee Bucks, whose star Giannis Antetokounmpo was well-defended by Raptors ace Kawhi Leonard.

-The rapper did get into a jawing match with Warriors forward Draymond Green as the visitors filed off the floor following the Raptors' 118-109 win Thursday night.
+The rapper did get into a jawing match with Green as the visitors filed off the floor following the Raptors' 118-109 win Thursday night.
 But nothing happened and Green appeared ready to cut the rapper some slack.

 "He's a fan.
 He talks and it gets more attention because he's Drake," Green said the next day.
 "So many people are complaining about it, like, 'You don't let any other fan do that.'
 Yeah, any other fan is just not Drake, so they probably shouldn't be able to do that.
 That's just kind of how the cookie crumbles."